mikependon/RepoDB.NET/pages/cachers/propertymappednamecache.md

 # PropertyMappedNameCache

 A cacher class for the `System.Reflection.PropertyInfo`.
+Underneath, it uses the [PropertyMapper](/mapper/propertymapper) class to extract the results and caching it for future use.
 It provides a 2nd-layer caching for the library when it comes to the property name mapping extraction.
 As a result, the library is fast-enough when reusing the already extracted property mapped name on any execution.

 #### Methods